domingo1021/hero-project/README.md

 ## Comment Principle

-1. **Class Domumentation** & **Function Documentation**: Describe the purpose of the class, methods, or function, its parameters, and its return value using JSDoc.
+1. **Class Documentation** & **Function Documentation**: Describe the purpose of the class, methods, or function, its parameters, and its return value using JSDoc.
 2. **Special Case Comments**: Use inline comments to explain complex logic, special cases, and important decisions within the code.